huangcheng/startpage-web/README.md

 pnpm install
 ```

-3. Copy the `.env.example` file to `.env` and make sure the `API_URL` is correct, if you were encountered `CORS`, consider use Nginx to proxy the request.
+3. Copy the `.env.example` file to `.env` and make sure the `API_URL` is correct, if you were encountered `CORS`, consider using Nginx to proxy the request.

 4. Build the project:
 ```bash